KevinChen9117/KevinCalculator/README.md

 ======
 # KevinCalculator
 	This is a calculator with Chinese voice enabled which I implemented 1 year ago .
 It also has a beautiful UI.And better history list with swap to dismiss function.
 Also ,with functions to add all the results user calculated.
 Please feel free to give some advice. **This project is not well tested **.
+I hope someone submit bugs , then I can fix it.

 ## Screen shot
 ![](pic1.png)
 ![](pic2.png)

 ## License